 MALLAN, Kevin.
 2019.
 Wied Għomor | San Ġwann [C-Type Print].

-The image emerges after the photographic documentation process of an area within 'Għomor Valley', a controversial stretch of land that has been repeatedly subjected to development pressures.
+'Għomor Valley' is a controversial stretch of land that has been repeatedly subjected to development pressures.

 Inħoss il-ħolm isabbarni fl-ibħra ta' dawl illużorju, ġewwa deżert lil hinn mill-konfin ta' inkonxjeta' li għasar issa anke il-vojt.

-Fil-vojt ta' dil-pjanura smajt l-għajta tal-profeti tidwi minn kull direzzjoni.
+Fil-vojt ta' din il-pjanura smajt l-għajta tal-profeti tidwi minn kull direzzjoni.
 Inħossha tidwi u tniggeż l-etern u l-assurdita’ ta' ħajja mtaqqla mill-progress.

-Waħdi rħejt miexi qalb l-għoljiet, nippruva nżomm mal-patt li naqqaxt fl-intern ta' dal-ġisem effimeru.
+Waħdi rħejt miexi qalb l-għoljiet, nipprova nżomm mal-patt li naqqaxt fl-intern ta' dan il-ġisem effimeru.

 Għidt xi darba jaf naqta' l-frott, forsi mhux minn dielja ikkankrata tokrob għall-għaliex.